PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 Why avoid PFAS in your cookware?

-PFAS , also known as "forever pollutants," are chemicals used in many conventional non-stick coatings.
-Found in some Teflon or industrial ceramic pans, they are suspected of being harmful to health and the environment.
+PFAS, also known as "forever chemicals," are chemical substances used in many classic non-stick coatings.
+Present in some Teflon or industrial ceramic pans, they are suspected of being harmful to health and the environment.
 These compounds can migrate into food at high temperatures and remain in the body and nature for a very long time.

-Fortunately, there are now PFAS-free pans available that are durable and healthy, and just as good as traditional models.
-And while stainless steel is often cited as a safe alternative, it's not always suitable for all uses (especially for delicate cooking like eggs).
-Here are some other PFAS-free materials to know about and adopt.
+Fortunately, there are now durable and healthy PFAS-free pans that are just as good as traditional models.
+And while stainless steel is often cited as a safe alternative, it is not always suitable for all uses (especially for delicate cooking such as eggs).
+Here are other PFAS-free materials to know and adopt.

 1. Natural cast iron